gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 7. Verify the checksum.
 8. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 9. Update symlinks to point at the new version.
+10. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`.
-10. Restart the agent if the systemd service is already enabled.
+11. Restart the agent if the systemd service is already enabled.
-11. Set `active_version` in `updates.yaml` if successful or not enabled.
+12. Set `active_version` in `updates.yaml` if successful or not enabled.
-12. Replace the old symlink or binary and quit (exit 1) if unsuccessful.
+13. Replace the old symlink/binary and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
-13. Remove all stored versions of the agent except the current version and last working version.
+14. Remove all stored versions of the agent except the current version and last working version.

 To enable auto-updates of the updater itself, all commands will first check for an `active_version`, and reexec using the `teleport-updater` at that version if present and different.
 The `/usr/local/bin/teleport-upgrader` symlink will take precedence to avoid reexec in most scenarios.